 - false arrest

 If a cop or police agency is found liable under constitutional or tort claims, the court may then order them to pay compensation (or "damages") to the victim to help make up for the harm they suffered.
-Victims may also have the satisfaction of seeing the people who've wrong them held accountable for their misconduct and abuse of power.
+Victims may also have the satisfaction of seeing the people who have wrong them held accountable for their misconduct and abuse of power.

-4. Filing a Misconduct Report in Las Vegas, Nevada: How can an officer get disciplined for
+4. Filing a Misconduct Report in Las Vegas, Nevada: How can an officer get disciplined for police misconduct?

 Victims should consult with an attorney to help guide them through filing a police misconduct report in Nevada.
 There are many rules to follow, and any missteps may compromise its chances of success.